Intersection cohomology of Popov-Vinberg varieties: The Popov--Vinberg variety

 We fix a field $\F$.
-Let $G$ be a simply connected reductive algebraic group over $\F$, let $T\subset B\subset G$ be a maximal torus and a Borel subgroup, and let $U := [B,B]$ be the corresponding maximal unipotent subgroup.
-Let be the associated Vinberg--Popov variety.
+Let $G$ be a simply connected, split, semisimple algebraic group over $\F$, let $T\subset B\subset G$ be a maximal torus and a Borel subgroup, and let $U := [B,B]$ be the corresponding maximal unipotent subgroup.
+Let be the associated Popov--Vinberg variety.
 The action of $G$ on $X_G$ has finitely many orbits, indexed by parabolic subgroups $B\subset P\subset G$, and the stabilizer of the orbit indexed by $P$ is equal to the commutator $[P,P]$.
 Let us make this more concrete, following \cite[Section 6]{GJS}.